charlottecroce/ElasticStackSetup/README.md

 These scripts should be useful in setting up and configuring a locally-run Elastic Stack on a Linux machine

-For an automated setup, make sure your working directory is `ElasticStackSetup/`, and run `setup_complete` as root
+For an automated setup with apt packages, make sure your working directory is `ElasticStackSetup/`, and run `setup_apt` as root

 ### How to install & run on your Ubuntu VM